liminalwarmth/NyctermoonContextMenus/README.md

   - Easily set and change Shaman Totems and Paladin Buffs/Auras
   - Choose Hunter and Warlock pets, and summon or dismiss them as needed
   - Toggle stealth on and off for Rogues and Druids
+- Automatically prevent companions from using dangerous spells at the levels classes get them with a single click
 - Dynamic menu options: class skills and role toggles will only appear on the menus when you can actually use them
 - Native pfUI support.